 As you stated: “I feel very suffocated and have committed some sins that I am not proud of”.
-I encourage you to repent to Allah for any sins you have committed as well as renew your relationship with Allah through prayer, duaa, Islamic study, dhkir, reading/reciting Qur’an and promising yourself that you won’t let the pressures of life ever pull you away from Allah ta ala again.
+I encourage you to repent to Allah for any sins you have committed.
+Renew your relationship with Allah through prayer, duaa, Islamic study, dhkir, reading/reciting Qur’an.
+Promise yourself that you won’t let the pressures of life ever pull you away from Allah ta ala again.

 You are in our prayers sister, we wish you the best.